Post Op Bra Sizing Guide:

 Do it up from the bottom up and adjust the shoulder straps if necessary.
 The bra band should sit quite low and be flat around your rib cage.
 We don’t want the bra riding up onto your incision.

 Then adjust the cups of the bra so they are covering as much of your breasts as possible.
 The top should sit quite high so it doesn’t cause a bulge on your breasts.

-Bodyment recommends buying two bras, one to wear and one to wash, as you will be wearing the bra 24/7 for about 6 weeks.
+- Bodyment recommends buying two bras, one to wear and one to wash, as you will be wearing bras after surgery 24/7 for about 6 weeks.

-Once your wounds have healed, use BodySil scar treatment tape to reduce the redness and lumpiness of your scars.
-BodySil is reusable for up to 10 days and is excellent value!
+- Once your wounds have healed, use BodySil scar treatment tape to reduce the redness and lumpiness of your scars.
+BodySil is reusable for up to 10 days and is an excellent value!